 - The colleagues & bosses, etc.

 Do your research and get a vivid picture of the kind of job you truly desire.
-Ask yourself what type of job resonates best with your passion(s) and would offer you true fulfillment.
+Ask yourself what type of job resonates best with your core values and passion(s) as well as what would offer you true fulfillment.

 By doing this, you should be able to narrow down a list of 10 – 30 great companies that you can see yourself happily working at.

 Once you have a clear vision of your ideal company/job/ position, it’ll likely be easier for you to focus and invest your time and effort in applying only to those that fulfill your set requirements.

 Read More: Blurring the Lines Between Work & Play